-You must insert a rendering definition item before you can use a rendering in Sitecore user interfaces including the Developer Center, the Device Editor, and the design pane of the Page Editor.
+You must insert a rendering definition item before you can use a rendering in Sitecore user interfaces including the Developer Center, the Device Editor, and the Page Editor.
 For instructions to insert the various types of rendering definition items, see the sections Sublayouts, XSL Renderings, Web Controls, Method Renderings, and URL Renderings.